-Mistakes buying Property in Spain: look for proofed property law experts
+Mistakes buying Property in Spain: look for proven property law experts

-In our effort bringing the right English speaking professionals to those who need their services, we present here a useful post focusing on the 10 most common mistakes buying Property in Spain.
+In our effort bringing the right English speaking professionals to those who need their services, we present here a useful post focusing on the 10 most common mistakes when buying Property in Spain.

-If you have business in mind, looking for the helpful hands of our proofed local professionals may save a lot of money all along the purchase process.
-Keep reading and unveil these 10 common and expensive mistakes buying property in Spain.
+If you have costs in mind, getting help from our proven local professionals may save a lot of money in the purchase process.
+Keep reading to reveal the top 10 most common and expensive mistakes when buying property in Spain.

 If the property you are interested in is not currently registered in the Land Registry it is vital to find out if the property is capable of being so registered before you even considering buying it.

 Many properties in Spain have never been officially registered due to being built in an area zoned as a natural park or too close to the beach, on green-belt, or maybe it is just an old property that was never registered.
 Some are capable of being ‘legalised’ others are not – rendering your investment worthless.
 Your lawyer should of course verify this for you in advance of signing any reservation documents.